SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-site-classification.md

 Write-Host $classificationValue
 ```

-If you like to read the 'Site Classification' value using REST, for example within a SharePoint Framework client-side web part, you can use the following REST endpoint:
+If you like to read the site classification value using REST, for example within a SharePoint Framework client-side web part, you can use the following REST endpoint:

 ```TEXT
 https://[tenant].sharepoint.com/sites/[modernsite]/_api/site/Classification